bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 06:52 AM CT, May 19</p>
+<p class="updated_time"> Latest data: 08:12 AM CT, May 19</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 83°, which is 6° **warmer** than yesterday.
-Tomorrow is expected to be 16° *colder* than today.
+Today's high is 81°, which is 4° **warmer** than yesterday.
+Tomorrow is expected to be 14° *colder* than today.

 Currently:

-- 67°
+- 70°
-- Mostly Cloudy
+- Partly Cloudy
-- 91% humidity
+- 88% humidity
-- 15 mph wind
+- 14 mph wind
-- 72% cloud cover
+- 46% cloud cover
-- 32 AQI 🟩
+- 30 AQI 🟩
 - 0.38 inches of rain in the past 24 hours
 - 0.16 inches of rain expected in the next 48 hours